munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="void">

 The capitalized "Void" might be unfamiliar.
-Java doesn't let you use the real lowercase "void" type as a type argument in a generic type for obscure reasons having to do with type erasure and the JVM stack.
+Java doesn't let you use lowercase "void" as a generic type argument for obscure reasons having to do with type erasure and the stack.
 Instead, there is a separate "Void" type specifically for this use.
 Sort of like a "boxed void", as "Integer" is to "int".
 It has only one value, `null`.

-Now that I think about it, I don't think I've ever used it for anything but the return type of visit methods in the Visitor pattern.
+I've never used it for anything but the return type of visit methods in the Visitor pattern.

 </aside>